JosephEoff/josepheoff.github.io/_posts/2020-05-01-am-multiplier.md

 The main problem with the transformer solution is that it is tough to get a transformer with a flat frequency response all across the audio range.
 I mean, think about it.
 Audio covers several octaves from bass (100Hz and below) to treble (up to 20kHz.)
 Getting a flat response across that many octaves can be tough - and expensive, and big.

-I thought I'd see if a voltage multiplier could be used to boost the an audio signal.
+I thought I'd see if a voltage multiplier could be used to boost an audio signal.
 I mean, I **know** the darned things are [high impedance.](diode-capacitors-volts-pt7)

 Maybe you're thinking I've lost my marbles.
 Maybe I have.
 But, the fact is that voltage multipliers **multiply** - the output tracks the input by some multiple.
 You'd normally think of the output as DC, but if the input level changes so does the output level.